aggresss/spec/IETF/RFC1122_en-US.md

     If host receives a datagram containing a completed source route (i.e., the pointer points beyond the last field), the datagram has reached its final destination; the option as received (the recorded route) MUST be passed up to the transport layer (or to ICMP message processing).
 This recorded route will be reversed and used to form a return source route for reply datagrams (see discussion of IP Options in Section 4).
 When a return source route is built, it MUST be correctly formed even if the recorded route included the source host (see case (B) in the discussion below).

-    An IP header containing more than one Source Route option MUST NOT be sent; the effect on routing of multiple Source Route options is implementation- specific.
+    An IP header containing more than one Source Route option MUST NOT be sent; the effect on routing of multiple Source Route options is implementation-specific.

     Section 3.3.5 presents the rules for a host acting as an intermediate hop in a source route, i.e., forwarding a source-routed datagram.